How to Make Natural Sunscreen Bars

 Homemade sunscreen ingredients in a mixing bowl with whisk

-• Once the sunscreen bars are completely cooled, store them in an airtight container, like a mason jar, in fridge until ready to use.
+• Once the sunscreen bars are completely cooled, store them in an airtight container, like a mason jar, in the fridge until you’re ready to use them.

 1. There is no guarantee what the SPF will be as I’m not sure of the quality of ingredients you’re using.
 As written, the zinc oxide accounts for about 14% of the volume of ingredients in this recipe, so it’s likely in the SPF 10-12 range.
 There is a chart in the post for customizing the percentage of zinc for SPF coverage to your preferences.